 Human interaction with the environment has changed drastically over time.
 Humans have evolved from hunters and gather living a nomadic lifestyle to farming and industrialization living a sedentary lifestyle.
 This transformation took place because of a growing population.

-Before industrialization, the impacts of human activities were minimal because the technologies used were not capable of modifying the environment on a large scale.
+Before industrialization, the impacts of human activities were minimal because the technologies used could not modify the environment on a large scale.
 For example, agricultural activities were performed using hand tools and simple technologies.

 When industrialization began in the 18th century, human-environmental interaction started to change.

 Industrialization allowed for greater exploitation and extraction of natural resources.
-For example, machinery was developed to cut down trees at a faster rate and chemical fertilizers were manufactured to aid crop production.
+For example, machinery was developed to cut down trees faster, and chemical fertilizers were manufactured to aid crop production.

 While these changes rapidly increased the number of resources available to humans, they also increased human impact on the environment.
 Increased human activity, resource extraction, and development have led to climate change, biodiversity loss, deforestation, and pollution.